EnriqueMC18/health-omics-consulting-portfolio/README.md

 Enrique Moscoso \
 enriquemc18@outlook.com \
 Biotechnology engineer specialized in Molecular Biology.
 This portfolio will focus on data analysis related projects.

+Disclaimer
+This repository contains demonstration code and example analyses for portfolio purposes.
+Client deliverables and ownership terms are governed by separate written agreements.